-- don't insert drawing pins, screws or nails or apply adhesive tape as this could release asbestos fibres in the air
+- don't put drawing pins, screws or nails in asbestos or apply adhesive tape as this could release asbestos fibres in the air

 - don't sand, drill or saw asbestos materials

 - always seek professional advice before removing asbestos materials

 - ask a licensed contractor to remove asbestos lagging, spray coatings or insulation board as they can safely remove these materials